umd-dslam/docs/src/analysis.md

 </table>

 In addition to the attributes mentioned in the table, some non-generic attributes like access control lists are not counted.
-In most cases, INodeFile, INodeDirectory and INodeDirectory.withQuotaFeature will suffice.
+In most cases, INodeFile, INodeDirectory and withQuotaFeature will suffice.

 An estimating formula for the total size: